World Cup Results 2018: Round-of-16 Scores and Quarter-Finals Bracket

 Harry Kane has now scored as many #WorldCup goals (6) as Lionel Messi despite playing just three games in the competition. #ENG https://t.co/1qzCRky4rH

-England should have been able to see the game out, but instead found their resolve broken deep into stoppage time when Yerry Mina powered a header into the bottom corner.
+England should have been able to see the game out, but instead found their resolve broken deep into stoppage time when Mina powered a header into the bottom corner.

 No goals in extra time meant penalties.
-The shoot-out began well for both nations, with Radamel Falcao, Kane, Juan Cuadarado and substitute Marcus Rashford all successful from the spot.
+The shootout began well for both nations, with Radamel Falcao, Kane, Juan Cuadrado and substitute Marcus Rashford all successful from the spot.

-Luis Muriel put Los Cafetetos 3-2 ahead, before Arsenal's David Ospina saved brilliantly to deny Henderson.
-However, Mateus Uribe hit the bar, while Bacca saw his effort saved, leaving Dier to win it from 12 yards and end England's longtime jinx with penalties on the international stage.
+Luis Muriel put Los Cafetetos 3-2 ahead before Arsenal's David Ospina saved brilliantly to deny Henderson.
+However, Mateus Uribe hit the bar and Bacca's effort was saved, leaving Dier to win it from 12 yards and end England's longtime jinx with penalties on the international stage.

 Sweden 1-0 Switzerland